 Burly Bandit Put On Prison Diet

-The Burly Bandit was responsible for a string of heists in Connecticut, New Hampshire and Massachusetts, including at Digital FCU in Tyngsboro, Mass., on May 5, Pawtucket CU in Warwick, R.I., on May 27, and Rockland FCU in North Attleboro, Mass., on May 27.
+The Burly Bandit was responsible for a string of heists in Connecticut, New Hampshire and Massachusetts, including at Digital CU in Tyngsboro, Mass., on May 5, Pawtucket CU in Warwick, R.I., on May 27, and Rockland FCU in North Attleboro, Mass., on May 27.
+Sentencing has not been scheduled.